yeonjuohh/Hello_World/README.md

 # Hello_World

-It took me several days to just find out how to upload my work on Github.
-Google didn’t give me the answer easily this time.
+It took me several days to just find out how to upload my work on Github. enter Google didn’t give me the answer easily this time.
 Long story short, Hello World :)